Martenfur/TabletFriend/README.md

 ## Making Tablet Friend better

 Tablet Friend is opensource, licensed under MIT and 100% free.
 You can help out the development by submitting your own toolbars to the [issues](https://github.com/Martenfur/TabletFriend/issues) board or helping out with the code.

+If you have any questions, you can contact me at `chaifoxes@gmail.com`